When it counts, does something in you ever slip?

 that holds this work.

-Enter the Practice
+Explore the Practice field

 Ways to enter the work